the-technat/the-technat/content/posts/k8s_kubeadm.md

 ```

 Some explanations to the config:
 - `proxy.disabled`: [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) is the default tool to implement Kubernetes services, usually using iptables.
-I'm skipping the step that installs this tool, as I have a replacement for it that I personally preffer (more in the next section).
+I'm skipping the step that installs this tool, as I have a replacement for it that I personally preffer (more when we install our cni-plugin).
 - `serviceSubnet`: the CIDR range (v4 and v6) used to assign IPs to Kubernetes Services, must be some private range
 - `podSubnet`: the CIDR range (v4 and v6) used to assign IPs to Pods, must be some private range and for the v6 version at least `/64` or bigger.
 - `controlPlaneEndpoint`: as discussed earlier, the endpoint where clients can reach the Kubernetes API, in our case, just a DNS record that keeps the topology flexible (could also be the IP of the only master-node we have, or a load-balancer IP)